kcudding/ecotheory.github.io/theorydata/datatheory.md

 ## Strong claim: Mechanistic models are required for prediction to novel conditions

-- because these models are based on causal mechanisms rather than correlation, our confidence in extrapolating beyond known data is enhanced
+- because these models are based on causal mechanisms rather than correlation, our confidence in extrapolating beyond known data is enhanced (i.e., we can EXPLAIN how that might work)
 - that said, there is always uncertainty about how an ecological process will interact with novel conditions